-Our natural gas distribution business earned \$81 million in the first quarter of 2017, \$4 million higher than the same period in 2016, primarily due to growth in both rate base and customers.
+Earnings of \$91 million in the first half of 2017 were \$4 million higher than the same period in 2016, mainly due to growth in both rate base and customers.

 Natural Gas Transmission

 Our natural gas transmission activities in Alberta are conducted by ATCO Pipelines.
 This business receives natural gas on its pipeline system at various gas processing plants as well as from other natural gas transmission systems and transports it to end users within the province or to other pipeline systems, primarily for export out of the province.